Vietnamese from Canada Perspective

 Most Vietnamese born in Canada aspire to make it big and aspire for Western things while not changing the way things are here.

-Working solo and studying really hard helps everything.
+Working solo and studying really hard and socializing with supportive people helps everything .
 You develop new ways and it shows.
 Combining Vietnamese from Vietnam thinking and your Canadian one creates something new.

 People see your unique thought patterns and unique products you make.